Additive Decoders for Latent Variables Identification and Cartesian-Product Extrapolation: Experiments

-We use $50k$ samples for the test dataset, while we use $10k$ samples for the train dataset along with $2.5k$ samples ($25 \%$ of the train sample size) for the validation dataset.
+We use $50k$ samples for the test dataset, while we use $20k$ samples for the train dataset along with $5k$ samples ($25 \%$ of the train sample size) for the validation dataset.

-\paragraph{BlockLatents Dataset.} For this dataset, we allow the balls to move in both the x, y directions, but we rejected the images that present occlusion, i.e. when one ball hides another one.
-For the case of \textbf{independent latents}, we sample each latent component independently and identically distributed according to a uniform distribution over $(0,1)$, i.e. $z_{i} \sim $ Uniform(0, 1).\footnote{Note that, in the independent latents case, the latents are not actually independent because of the rejection step which prevents occlusion from happening.}
+\paragraph{BlockLatents Dataset.} For this dataset, we allow the balls to move in both the x, y directions, so that $\vz \in \sR^4$ and $\gB = \{\{1,2\},\{3,4\}\}$.
+For the case of \textbf{independent latents}, we sample each latent component independently and identically distributed according to a uniform distribution over $(0,1)$, i.e. $z_{i} \sim $ Uniform(0, 1).
+We rejected the images that present occlusion, i.e. when one ball hides another one.\footnote{Note that, in the independent latents case, the latents are not actually independent because of the rejection step which prevents occlusion from happening.}

 For the case of \textbf{dependent latents}, we sample the latents corresponding to the first ball similarly from the same continuous uniform distribution, i.e, $z_{1}, z_{2} \sim $ Uniform (0, 1).
 However, the latents of the second ball are a function of the latents of the first ball, as described in what follows: